 Ariostea Public Library

-The Ariostea Library, housed within Palazzo Paradiso, has established itself as a central hub of Ferrara's cultural life.
+The Ariostea Library, housed within Palazzo Paradiso, has long established itself as a central hub of Ferrara's cultural life.
 Among the distinguished citizens who remembered it with affection is the writer Giorgio Bassani, who used to spend a significant part of his time there.

 The first room of the Public Library: Ariosto Room

-On June 7, 1801, the first room of the Public Library was dedicated to Ludovico Ariosto.
+On 7 June 1801, the first room of the Public Library was dedicated to Ludovico Ariosto.
 By order of the Bonapartist general Sextius Alexandre François Miollis, the urn containing the ashes of the poet was transported from the church of San Benedetto to Palazzo Paradiso, where it was interred in the funerary monument designed by the architect Giovanni Battista Aleotti (Argenta, 1546 - Ferrara, 1636).
 The marble execution from Verona is by the Mantuan sculptor Alessandro Nani, active in Ferrara in the years 1610-1612.
 The allegorical decorations on the wall, framing the mausoleum, were created by Giuseppe Santi (Bologna, 1761 - Ferrara, 1825).

 The Ariosto Room also houses important memorabilia, including: the portrait of Ludovico Ariosto, a copy by an unknown artist of the original by Dosso Dossi, oil on canvas, from the 17th century, donated to the Ariostea Library in 1920 by Antonia and Giuseppe Gatti Casazza on the occasion of their daughter Malvina's wedding to Marquis Renzo Paolucci delle Roncole; the scagliola bust of the poet Vincenzo Monti, created by Abbondio Sangiorgio (Milan, 1798-1879), as well as the secretaire, the crucifix, and his heart; the bronze bust of the poet Giosuè Carducci by the sculptor Tullio Golfarelli (Cesena, 1852 - Bologna, 1923).